-Ask: In what ways does the layout look like a game board?
-Read aloud the section titles.
-Do they remind you of a game?
-How so?
-Why do you think the author structured the text in this way?
-Have students pair up to write an article on how to save money and the planet, using the cover story's structure as inspiration.
-Brainstorm a list of conservation topics, such as how to save electricity or water.
+• Ask: How do the text structure and layout resemble a game board?
+How do the section titles add to this impression?
+Why do you think the author chose to structure the text in this way?
+Have students write their own article on how to save money and the planet, using the cover story's structure as inspiration.
+Brainstorm a list of conservation topics, such as how to save electricity or water, or how to find new uses for old items.